40843245/medical/disease/diabetes/pancreatic islet_en.md

 > [!NOTE]
 > In general, pancreatic B cells secrete insulin.
 Eventually, blood sugar drops to a certain level.

 + In general, pancreatic B cells secrete insulin.
 Insulin binds to insulin receptors on the surface of target cells.
-Induce metabolic changes in cells, accelerate the utilization of glucose, and then reduce blood sugar to a certain extent.
+Induce metabolic changes in cells, accelerate the utilization of glucose, and then reduce blood sugar to a certain extent.a

 + During the above process, glucose in the blood will be transferred to the pancreatic B cells through the glucose transporter GLUT2, and then metabolized by the pancreatic B cells to produce [ATP](https://en.wikipedia.org/wiki/Adenosine_triphosphate)